amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

 ## Jurisdiction

 * Multiple Jurisdictions - The criminal justice system is extremely decentralized with a lot of overlapping authorities; authority is dispersed throughout different levels (federal, state, municipal)
+  * If significant portions of crime occurred in more than one state, both states can prosecute
+    * Double jeopardy does not prevent this

 ## Elements of a Crime

-* No person may be convicted of an offense unless **each and every element** of such offense is proved **beyond a reasonable doubt**.
+* No person may be convicted of an offense unless **each and every element of such offense is proved beyond a reasonable doubt**.
 In the absence of such proof, the innocence of the defendant is assumed (MPC 1.12)
   * The burden of proof is always on prosecution; does not shift
   * Supreme Court has repeatedly held that constitutional due process protections demand that "beyond a reasonable doubt" standard be met w/r/t all elements of an offense (See e.g., *In Re Winship*)
   * Does not require the disproof of an affirmative defense unless and until there is evidence supporting such defense
-  * However, there are some affirmative defenses that merely require the defendant to prove by a preponderance of evidence
+  * However, there are some affirmative defenses that merely require the defendant to prove by a preponderance of evidence or clear and convincing evidence standard

 * Note that all of the necessary elements of one offense may be a subset of those for a more serious offense crime; however, where a single criminal act satisfies the necessary elements of the greater offense, and thus also the lesser included offense, criminal liability is typically not imposed for both offenses
-  * Under merger doctrine, the lesser included offenses generally merge into the greater offense (i.e., can't be convicted of both)
+  * Under merger doctrine, the **lesser included offenses generally merge into the greater offense** (i.e., can't be convicted of both)
   * Example: false imprisonment is usually a lesser included offense of kidnapping

 ### Actus Reus

-* There is a difference between voluntary and blameworthy acts - Actus Reus is only one component for criminal liability; it is **necessary but not sufficient**
+* There is a difference between voluntary and blameworthy acts - Actus Reus is only one component for criminal liability; it is necessary but not sufficient
 * Components of Actus Reus - It generally includes three ingredients of a crime:
   * (1) A voluntary, conscious act or omission (see below)
   * (2) that is the cause of (see actual and proximate causation)